-There are many types of tiger moths that live on Vancouver Island, the vestal tiger moth is my personal favorite.
+There are many types of tiger moths that live in the Pacific Northwest, the vestal tiger moth is my personal favorite.
 Tiger moths are named for the beauty of their variegated coloring and not from any tiger like tendencies.
 They can be spotted and banded, or pure snow white in color.

 Belonging to a large family, there are many interesting species of tiger moths scattered over the world.
 In North America, there are around one hundred and twenty different kinds recorded.